imjoshellis/codewars/README.md

 Each solution will have a suite of tests and a readme file explaining the thought process and code.

 `12/1/2020 NOTE`: I just decided to restructure this repo and decided to add readmes to everything.
 Right now, there will be a lot of empty readmes in the solved folders.
+Any folder starting with LC-#### will have a comprehensive readme.

 ## Scripts